AllenDowney/Portfolio/narrative18.md

 and published it as part of a Git booklet I am working on.
 It got a lot of attention on Twitter, earning nearly 100,000 impressions and almost 5000 engagements, making it my top tweet ever.

-Also in March 2018 I appeared at the Jupyter
-Popup in Boston on a panel related to "Jupyter in Education".
+In March 2018 I appeared at the Jupyter Popup in Boston on a panel related to "Jupyter in Education".